Office of Public Affairs

-Social media accounts should be managed by faculty, staff, or registered student organizations.
-Volunteers, family members, or other off-campus individuals should not manage accounts that represent the school.
+Social media accounts should be managed by faculty, staff or registered student organizations.
+Volunteers, family members or other off-campus individuals must not manage accounts that represent the school.

-Please let public affairs know you have an account, as well as the name of the person you have authorized as the administrator.
-A public affairs staff person should be added to each social media account to ensure that we can maintain your account in the event your authorized staff member is unavailable to do so.
+Please let Public Affairs know you have an account, as well as the name of the person you have authorized as the administrator.
+A Public Affairs staff person must be added to each social media account to ensure that we can maintain your account in the event your authorized staff member is unavailable to do so.